S-Rafael/m3di/README.md

 `m3di integrate example.json -0.1 0 10000`

 Use the stream redirection operator (`>`) if you wish to save the output to a JSON file.
+If a single dash (`-`) is used instead of the input file name, then `m3di` reads JSON data from the standard input instead.

 ### Write mode